On semisimplification of tensor categories: Introduction

 In Section 8 we determine the semisimplifications of the tilting categories of $GL(n)$, $SL(n)$ and $PGL(n)$ in characteristic $2$.

 Finally, in the appendix we classify categorifications of the representation ring and Verlinde ring for $SO(3)$.
 This is used in Section 5.

-{\bf Acknowledgements.} The authors are grateful to D. Benson, T. Heidersdorf, A. Kleshchev, D. Nakano and N. Snyder for useful discussions.
+{\bf Acknowledgements.} The authors are grateful to D. Benson, I. Entova-Aizenbud, T. Heidersdorf, A. Kleshchev, D. Nakano, V. Serganova, and N. Snyder for useful discussions.
 The work of P.E. and V.O. was partially supported by the NSF grants DMS-1502244 and DMS-1702251.
 The work of V.O. has also been funded by the Russian Academic Excellence Project '5-100'.